 Who this is for: Someone looking for a smooth and stylish bag—and who needs to carry only a light load.

-Why it’s great: For a small briefcase the Knomo Hanover has an remarkable capacity.
+Why it’s great: For a small briefcase the Knomo Hanover has a remarkable capacity.
 The light bag holds a 15-inch laptop, an e-reader, a notebook, a portable USB battery pack, pens, pencils, and some cables.
 Even when filled with all of this stuff, the bag keeps a thin profile that accentuates its striking detailing.

 The water-resistant nylon external of the black model we tested features a leather accent band and golden zippers.
-This fashion pairs well with a more formal outfit—like a simple wool suit or black dress—or can be used to dress up a additional casual look.
+This fashion pairs well with a more formal outfit—like a simple wool suit or black dress—or can be used to dress up an additional casual look.

 The Hanover’s handles are very comfy to hold, especially if you have smaller hands.
 Even though they’re a little thin, they have rounded edges that won’t nibble into your hand.
-The bag also has a easy shoulder strap that lacks padding (which would be more of an issue if it was likely to overload this small bag).
+The bag also has an easy shoulder strap that lacks padding (which would be more of an issue if it was likely to overload this small bag).

-At less than $200, the Hanover is one of the more reasonable briefcases we tested, and comes with a two-year repair and replacement guarantee. through our testing, the pull tab on one of the front zippers fell off.
+At less than $200, the Hanover is one of the more reasonable briefcases we tested and comes with a two-year repair and replacement guarantee. through our testing, the pull tab on one of the front zippers fell off.
 A representative of Knomo confirmed with us that anyone who had purchased the bag by means of this issue would simply have to send the bag back to the company to get a replacement.

 The bag also comes with a unique Knomo ID, which allows the company to locate and track a lost registered bag.
-A couple of companies beyond Knomo and Tumi offer alike bag registrations—like Victoriana and Delsey—but it’s a alternative of manufacturers that do.
+A couple of companies beyond Knomo and Tumi offer alike bag registrations—like Victoriana and Delsey—but it’s an alternative of manufacturers that do.

-Pockets and organization: The Hanover is a small light on organization.
+The Hanover is a small light on the organization.
 It has a single main middle zippered compartment that has a divider to stay your laptop secure and separate from the rest of your things.
 On the outside, there is a tinny closure that opens to a flat pocket for a few documents, cables, or pens.
 It also has two zippered pockets with RFID protection in the front, sized for a passport or little electronic device.

-For instance, if you pack carefully and strategically, it’s likely to pack an umbrella in the bottom bucket of the main pocket, but it’ll be at the expense of the bag’s slim silhouette. one time you’ve packed a laptop, a notebook, something to read, and wireless cherger for your workday, you might locate it challenging to add even a small snack to the Hanover.
+For instance, if you pack carefully and strategically, it’s likely to pack an umbrella in the bottom bucket of the main pocket, but it’ll be at the expense of the bag’s slim silhouette. one time you’ve packed a laptop, a notebook, something to read, and a wireless charger for your workday, you might locate it challenging to add even a small snack to the Hanover.